Whenever possible, we request that food donations meet the following criteria:

 Please note: In order to receive supplies or transportation, we require that food drives be registered one week prior to the start date.

-Each group’s goal is unique and depends on the enthusiasm of those who will be involved.
+Each group’s goal is unique and depends on the enthusiasm of those involved.
 We cannot provide supplies without a set goal.
-For example, determine how many pounds of food you think each employee is likely to bring (for example, 5 cans), then multiply that by the number of employees.
+For example, determine how many pounds of food you think each employee will bring (for example, 5 cans), then multiply that by the number of employees.

-For food drives collecting less than 500 lbs., we ask that you return the supplies and food collected to the east donation door at our warehouse, located at 3150 S. 900 W. in Salt Lake.
-Food can be dropped off Monday – Friday between 8 am and 5 pm, and Saturday between 8 am and 2 pm.
+For food drives collecting less than 500 lbs., we ask that you return the supplies and food collected to the east donation door at our warehouse at 3150 S. 900 W. in Salt Lake.
+Food can be dropped off Monday – Friday, between 8 am and 5 pm, and Saturday, between 8 am and 2 pm.

 All of these items can be requested during the registration process:

 • Collection Barrels: these barrels (or bins) measure 3’ high x 2’ wide (round) and can hold approximately 250 lbs.
 (150 cans).

 • Totes/Gaylords: these cardboard boxes measure 4’ high x 4’ wide x 4’ deep and can hold up to 1,500 lbs.
 (900 cans) and must sit on top of a pallet.